-Continuing trends documented in 2015, in the first half of 2016, Pro-Government Forces caused the most harm to the civilian population during ground engagements (see previous chapter on civilian casualties attributed to Afghan national security forces in ground engagements), which caused 69 per cent of all civilian casualties attributed to such forces.
+Continuing trends documented in 2015, in the first half of 2016, Pro-Government Forces caused the most harm to the civilian population during ground engagements (see previous chapter on civilian casualties attributed to Afghan national security forces in ground engagements), which caused 70 per cent of all civilian casualties attributed to such forces.
 Aerial operations remained the second leading cause of civilian casualties by Pro-Government Forces, resulting in 14 per cent of all civilian casualties attributed to these forces.
 Targeted killings by Pro-Government Forces and search operations each and 59 injured) attributed solely to Afghan National Police.
+225 UNAMA attributed 55 civilian casualties (39 deaths and 16 injured) solely to international military forces in the first six months of 2016.

-Between 1 January and 30 June 2016, UNAMA documented 103 civilian casualties (28 deaths and 75 injured) attributed solely to pro-Government armed groups.
-Between 1 January and 30 June 2016, UNAMA documented 102 civilian casualties (43 deaths caused five per cent of casualties.
-The remaining seven per cent of casualties resulted from conflict-related threat, intimidation and harassment225 and escalation of force incidents.
+223 Between 1 January and 30 June 2016, UNAMA documented 103 civilian casualties (28 deaths and 75 injured) attributed solely to pro-Government armed groups.

+224 Between 1 January and 30 June 2016, UNAMA documented 102 civilian casualties (43 deaths and 59 injured) attributed solely to Afghan National Police.